 - List everything you wish to grow and the ones you want to give a try.

-- Make a sketch of your garden and find a spot for each crop.
+- Sketch your garden and find a spot for each crop.

 - Set up a budget for the new growing season to avoid overspending.

-- Review the list you made and elliminate unnecessary crops.
-This will help you stay on budget.
+- Review your list and eliminate unnecessary crops to help you stay on budget.